10 Not-So-Secret Ways to Cut Costs on Your Home Renovation

 With the best-laid plans, your home renovation won’t break the bank.
 Some homeowners fund their renovation goals by using their home equity instead of their savings.

-With no monthly payments or interest, a Hometap Investment can be a smart solution to realizing your renovation plans.
+With no monthly payments, a Hometap Investment can be a smart solution to realizing your renovation plans.

 You should know